-The flowers are of two types - an outer ring of flowers that are particularly showy and noticeable.
-These are sterile, whereas the inner cluster of small flowers are fertile.
+The flowers are of two types - an outer ring of florets that are particularly showy and noticeable.
+These are sterile, whereas the inner cluster of smaller florets are fertile.
 The corollas are white 5-parted.
-The outer flowers have corollas with 5 spreading rounded lobes, a small, short green calyx with 5 pointed lobes.
-The inner flowers are similar in shape but only 1/4 inch wide.
-These have the reproductive parts of 5 stamens that have white filaments and creamy colored anthers and which are exerted from the corolla.
-These are spreading and placed alternate to the petals.
+The outer florets have corollas with 5 spreading rounded lobes, a small, short green calyx with 5 pointed lobes.
+The inner florets are similar in shape but only 1/4 inch wide.
+These have the reproductive parts of 5 stamens that have white filaments and creamy colored anthers and which are exserted from the corolla when it opens.
+The stamens are spreading and placed alternate to the petals.
 The pistil and ovary lack a style.
 HOWEVER, many cultivars of this species are self-sterile and require another plant to be nearby for pollination, otherwise very few fruits will form.

 Fruit: After flowering in May the fruit, a 1/4 inch diameter drupe, forms and gradually changes color from green to the deep red of Autumn.
 The fruit is acidic and does not make a good preserve, unlike the American Cranberrybush.

-Habitat: European Cranberrybush will also grow and fruit in a dryer upland partially sunny site.
+Habitat: European Cranberrybush grows in moist soils with sunlight but ill also grow and fruit in a dryer upland partially sunny site.
 However, it is not considered as desirable as the American Cranberrybush as it has poorer fall color and is susceptible to aphids.
 These shrubs are found at Eloise Butler in the dappled shade areas of the Upland Garden.

 Comparisons: While there are other Viburnums in Minnesota as denoted below, the one closely resembling this species is the native American Cranberrybush, V. opulus var. americanum.
 The American variety grows in more low moist sites but does hybridize with the European variety.
 The leaf stipules are larger and the tiny glands on the leaf stalk are usually stalked.
 The grove on the leaf stalk is wide and flat bottomed.
 A fairly complete review of both species is found in this Technical Conservation Assessment (pdf) from the USDA Forest Service.